ricardoapl/ricardoapl.github.io/_drafts/hack-the-box-nibbles.markdown

 ### TCP SYN scan

 Given the IP address of the target, we start service and host enumeration by performing a [TCP SYN (Stealth) Scan (-sS)](https://nmap.org/book/synscan.html).
-This type of scan requires elevated privileges, because Nmap will be reading and writing raw packets instead of using the [`connect()`](https://man7.org/linux/man-pages/man2/connect.2.html) system call from the operating system.
+This type of scan requires elevated privileges, because Nmap will read and write raw packets instead of using the [`connect()`](https://man7.org/linux/man-pages/man2/connect.2.html) system call from the operating system.
 In this type of scan, Nmap will send a TCP packet to the target with the SYN flag set in an attempt to begin the [TCP 3-way handshake](https://wiki.wireshark.org/TCP_3_way_handshaking).
 Nmap will then interpret the responses as follows:

 - If the target replies with the SYN and ACK flags set, then the port is in the open state
 - If the target replies with the RST flag set, then the port is in the closed state